IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 ## Account Setup in the UID2 Portal

-In the UID2 Portal, in all scenarios except tokenized sharing in the bid stream, the sender and the receiver must set up an account and the sender must configure sharing permissions.
+In the UID2 Portal, for tokenized sharing in pixels, the sender and the receiver must set up an account and then configure their sharing permissions.

 The sender needs to set up sharing permission only once for each receiver or participant type.
 However, if you want to add new sharing permissions or change existing ones, you'll need to go back to adjust your settings.